tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 # learning how to learn

+## the problem when you follow your passion

+- I realized that by only following my passion, I didn’t have many choices.”
+Barbara Oakley

+- Learning How to Learn opens with the story of the author, Barbara Oakley.
+She makes a confession about how she sucked at math.
+She was so bad, that she stopped learning and focused solely on the subjects she enjoyed.
+Fast-forward a couple of years in the future, and she got a degree in computer science – and you need a lot of math to get such a degree.

+- If we only concentrate on subjects we like.
+We do get better, yes.
+But if we go a bit off track.
+If we go outside our comfort zone.
+We can improve much faster.
+Broaden our passions and open ourselves to many other wonderful opportunities.

+- The main thing that stands in your way.
+The main hurdle that prevents you from understanding hard subjects.
+Is your ability to learn.

+- If you improve your learning skills, you can greatly improve your life.

+- Commonly, we convince ourselves that we can’t learn something.
+“It’s not our thing,” we say.
+“It’s too hard for me.”

+- But not the subject is hard, we simply don’t know how to learn.
+We don’t know how to approach different and difficult subjects.

+- When you acquire new mental learning tools.
+Understand how to approach a subject.
+You can learn anything, even if you failed at it many times before.

+- That’s exactly what the book teaches us.
+How to get better at learning, so we can conquer new territories and expand our knowledge map.

 ## Focused Mode vs Diffuse Mode

 - The brain works in a focused and diffuse mode.
 Sometimes it’s focused and other times when it wanders.
 Both modes are necessary to learn effectively.
 You can be in only one mode at a time.
 You can change your brain through learning.
 Diffuse mode uses a different part of the brain than when you’re focused.
 You can make connections between ideas when your brain is in diffuse mode.
 When you’re focused, you make trails in your brain.
 When you first learn a subject, you lay trails in your brain.